Multivariate expansivity theory and Pierce-Birkhoff conjecture: Analytic expansions and application to function theory

-\section{\textbf{The kernel of an expansion}}
+\subsection{The kernel of an expansion}

-In this section we introduce the notion of the kernel of an expansion.
-One could draw some parallels with this notion and the notion of the boundary points of an expansion under the single variable theory.
-This choice of terminology is appropriate for this context, since we are no longer considering points as being solutions to our tuple equation but instead tuples consisting of solutions to certain partial differential equation.
-We launch formally the following languages.
+In this section, we introduce the notion of the \emph{kernel} of an expansion.
+It is similar to the notion of the boundary points of an expansion under the single variable theory.
+This choice of terminology is appropriate for this context, since we are no longer considering real tuples as solutions to our tuple equation but tuples consisting of solutions to certain partial differential equation.